Strategic timing of arrivals to a queueing system with scheduled customers: Nash equilibrium

 \section{Nash equilibrium}

-We call the arrival distribution with pfd $f_e$ (and cdf $F_e$) the equilibrium arrival distribution according to the definition of the Nash equilibrium.
-This means that the expected waiting time shall be the same on the support of $f_e$, given that all walk-in customers use $f_e$.
-Otherwise, there is no need to include the time points with a longer waiting time in the support.
-This is interpreted to mean that no one has an incentive to deviate.
-We denote this expected waiting time by $E_w$.
-We can formalise this as follows.
+\jiesen{In Nash equilibrium, the expected waiting time is constant over the support of $F_e$, given that all walk-in customers follow $F_e$.
+Otherwise, a customer could strictly reduce their expected waiting time by choosing a different arrival time, which contradicts equilibrium.
+We denote this common expected waiting time by $E_w$.
+This can be formalized as follows.